3 Ingredient Peanut Butter Fudge

 - Try adding mix-ins such as raisins or chocolate chips to the fudge mixture before pressing it into the pan.

-- For chocolate peanut butter fudge, swap out 2 tablespoons of powdered sugar and replace with cocoa powder.
+- For chocolate peanut butter fudge, swap out 1 tablespoon of icing sugar and replace with 1 tablespoon of cocoa powder.

 - Instead of pressing the fudge into a pan, roll it into balls or cut shapes out using cookie cutters for an eye-catching twist.